For more information, please visit the New Jersey Division of Elections website.

 Registering and Requesting an Absentee Ballot:

 There are several ways in which military and overseas voters may register to vote and request and obtain a ballot.
-To register, they may fill out and mail a New Jersey voter registration form, which must be postmarked by May 18 2021 or fill out a Federal Post Card Application, which must be received by May 18, 2021, whether returned by mail, email, or fax.
+To register, they may fill out and mail a New Jersey voter registration form, which must be postmarked by October 12, 2021 or fill out a Federal Post Card Application, which must be received October 12, 2021, whether returned by mail, email, or fax.
 The Federal Post Card Application allows eligible military or overseas voters to simultaneously register and request their absentee ballot.
 However, if an eligible voter registers with a state voter registration form, they must separately apply for a vote-by-mail ballot.

 Military and overseas voters may also register to vote and request an absentee ballot by calling 1-877-NJ-VOTER.